zhangjinshui-nerveee/nerveee_old/content/project/Totem-Pole PFC rectifier/index.md

 <img src = "Converter.jpg" width = "70%">
 This prototype integrated the controller *TMS320FS28377-D*, the sampling circuit, and all other necessary parts.
 The overall efficiency attained 98.1%; the power factor reached 100%.

-The table below list all key details of this prototype. $f_s$
+The table below list all key details of this prototype.

 | variables | value |
 | -- | -- |